tipofyzik/Godot_InputProcess_CSharp/README.md

 }
 </code></pre>

 So, every tick the engine check 4 conditions in the worst case.
 Now, imagine that you have 3 entities and they also have for 2 conditions each.
 So, every tick Godot checks 4+3*2=10 conditions in the worst case.
 In short, the larger your game, the more conditions the game engine checks.
 I want to optimize this process by implementing the InputHandler class that would take an input and then send the corresponding signal to the game entities (for example, player).
-It would, I believe, reduce engine load since this special class will have no more than a small constant number of if-statements
+It would, I believe, reduce engine computing load since this special class will have no more than a small constant number of if-statements

 ## Implementation
 **Code is written in C#, you can transfer it in gd-script (Godot built-in language).
 The solution works for Godot version: 4.2.1**